 “Qalyshuyan” in Connection with “Mehregan”

 As this ritual takes around one week at the time of “Mehregan” ceremonies, many believe there’s a relationship between the two traditions.
 Mehregan is a remaining ritual from local performing plays which includes “Siavash” story.
-It looks like Qalyshuyan has kept the core content of Siavash story and changed the appearance after Islam.
+It looks like Qalyshuyan has kept the core content of the Siavash story and changed its appearance after Islam.

 According to the ancient Iranian calendar, each day of any month had a particular name.
 During the “Mehr” month of this calendar, the 16th day was called “Mehr” too.
 Therefore, there must certainly be a connection between the time of “Mehregan” festival and Qalishuyan rituals.